textura-agency/vue-smoothpage/README.md

         defaultClassNames?: {
             smoothPage?: string; // 't-smoothpage' by default
             smoothPageBody?: string; // 't-smoothpage--body' by default
+            smoothPageBodyPosition?: string; // 't-smoothpage--body-position' by default
             smoothPageEnabled?: string; // 't-smoothpage--enabled' by default
             smoothPageVertical?: string; // 't-smoothpage--vertical' by default
+            smoothPageVerticalReverse?: string; // 't-smoothpage--vertical-reverse' by default
             smoothPageHorizontal?: string; // 't-smoothpage--horizontal' by default
+            smoothPageHorizontalReverse?: string; // 't-smoothpage--horizontal-reverse' by default
         },
         additionalClassNames?: {
             smoothPage?: string; // '' by default
             smoothPageBody?: string; // '' by default
+            smoothPageBodyPosition?: string; // '' by default
             smoothPageEnabled?: string; // '' by default
             smoothPageVertical?: string; // '' by default
+            smoothPageVerticalReverse?: string; // '' by default
             smoothPageHorizontal?: string; // '' by default
+            smoothPageHorizontalReverse?: string; // '' by default
         }
     }